-The duties and responsibilities of the Nomination and Remuneration Committee according to its approved Charter are consistent with the governance rules set forth in the Corporate Governance Code.
+The duties and responsibilities of the Nomination and Remuneration Committee according to its approved Charter are consistent with the governance rules set forth in the Corporate Governance Guide.
 In particular, the Nomination and Remuneration Committee has the following key duties and responsibilities:

-- Organizing and following up the Board nomination procedures in line with requirements of applicable laws and regulations and the SCA Corporate Governance Code, in addition to determining the Company's needs for qualified staff at the level of Senior Management and the basis for their selection; - Verifying the continued independence of independent Board members; - Reviewing and approving, in consultation with the Chairman of the Board and/or the Chief Executive Officer, the terms and conditions of the service contracts of Executive Directors and Senior Management employees; - Reviewing at least annually, remuneration (comprising of basic salary, other allowances, and any performance-related element of salary or bonus) of the Company's employees, including the Senior Management team, and remuneration proposed to be paid to the Board Directors; and - Preparing a succession plan for the Board and its committees, the Chief Executive Officer, and key members of Management.
+- Organizing and following up the Board nomination procedures in line with requirements of applicable laws and regulations and the SCA Corporate Governance Guide, in addition to determining the Company's needs for qualified staff at the level of Senior Management and the basis for their selection; - Verifying the continued independence of independent Board members; - Reviewing and approving, in consultation with the Chairman of the Board and/or the Chief Executive Officer, the terms and conditions of the service contracts of Executive Directors and Senior Management employees; - Reviewing at least annually, remuneration (comprising of basic salary, other allowances, and any performance-related element of salary or bonus) of the Company's employees, including the Senior Management team, and remuneration proposed to be paid to the Board Directors; and - Preparing a succession plan for the Board and its committees, the Chief Executive Officer, and key members of Management.

 The Nomination and Remuneration Committee meets as often as required.
-In year 2019, the Nomination and Remuneration Committee held one (1) meeting, as detailed below:
+In year 2020, the Nomination and Remuneration Committee held two (2) meetings, as detailed below:

-Name Meeting 1 13/2/19 Mr. Abdul Ghaffar Abdul Khaleq Al Khouri (Chair-man) \checkmark Mr. Mohamed Ahmed Al Qamzi \checkmark Mr. Mohamed Rashed Mubarak Al Kitbi \checkmark Mr. Rubaya Mohamed Abdul Aziz Rubaya Al Muhairy \checkmark √ refers to attendance X refers to abse nce
+Name Meeting 1 02/3/2020 Meeting 2 19/5/2020

+Mr. Abdul Ghaffar Abdul Khaleq Al Khouri (Chairman) Y 32/0

+Mr. Mohamed Ahmed Al Qamzi / 23/

+Mr. Mohamed Rashed Mubarak Al Kitbi • V V

+Mr. Rubaya Mohamed Abdul Aziz Rubaya Al Muhairy × •